uikit/uikit-site/docs/pages/close.md

 ## Accessibility

-The Close component handles setting the appropriate WAI-ARIA Roles and Properties.
+The Close component sets the appropriate WAI-ARIA roles and properties.

-The element has a `role="button"` and a property `aria-label`.
+- The close element has the `button` role and a `aria-label` property.

 ***